 Basic Mediation Training

-N2N offers a 36-hour Basic Mediation Training twice per year in the spring and fall.
-It is open to anyone interested in either becoming a mediator, or in learning basic interpersonal skills and conflict resolution concepts.
+This is a 40 hour course that is open to anyone interested in either becoming a mediator, or in learning basic interpersonal skills and conflict resolution concepts.
 Typical attendees include family and child workers, counselors, attorneys, management, human resource personnel, government and non-profit employees, staff dealing with the public, as well as retirees interested in volunteering for a community non-profit.

 Already Completed a Basic Mediation Training?

 If you are interested in becoming a volunteer with Neighbor-to-Neighbor and have already completed a 30+ hour Basic Mediation Training, please fill in the below form and submit to email@example.com